enel-gdh-educational/katacoda-scenarios/docker/part3/step3b.md

       ...
 ```

-Finally, you need to specify a dependency between the tho services.
+Finally, you need to specify a dependency between the two services.
 In particular the frontend
-service need that backend service is correctly running so that the api call is working.
+service need that backend service container is started so that the api call is working.
 For this you must add the `depends_on` field

 ```